apiato/apiato/docs/_docs/C.features/authentication.md

 That endpoint should append the corresponding client ID and Secret to your request and make another call to your Auth server with all the requred data.
 Then it returns the Auth response back to the client with the Tokens in it.

-Note: You have to manually exract the Client credentials from the DB after running `passport:install` and put them in the `.env`.
+Note: You have to manually extract the Client credentials from the DB after running `passport:install` and put them in the `.env`.

 Example:
 ```
 CLIENT_WEB_ADMIN_ID=2
 CLIENT_WEB_ADMIN_SECRET=VkjYCUk5DUexJTE9yFAakytWCOqbShLgu9Ql67TI
 ```

 ## Login